e18e/e18e/docs/docs/publishing.md

 Navigate to `Settings > Secrets & Variables > Actions`:

-- Remove any existing npm secrets from repository secrets.
+- Remove all unnecessary repository secrets (e.g. npm tokens, as OIDC can be used instead)

 ### Setting up Trusted Publishing